 September 1973.
 Thomas More House was part of Phase II of the City’s building programme for the Barbican site.
+It was known as Block XI until completed.
 The original contractor was Turriff Limited.
 But after long delays and labour disputes Turriff were allowed to leave the site and their buildings were completed by John Laing Construction Limited.

 Thomas More House is a terrace block running east to west along one side of Thomas More Garden, the largest of the Barbican gardens.
 It runs from Aldersgate Street as far as The City of London School for Girls.

-Defoe House is an ‘east-west’ or ‘front to back’ block which means that it runs from east to west and the flats in them go the whole depth of the block from the front to the back (so residents look out of their windows north and south).
+Thomas More House is an ‘east-west’ or ‘front to back’ block which means that it runs from east to west and the flats go through the whole depth of the block with living rooms facing south and bedrooms facing north.

-There are 4 very similar terrace blocks: Andrewes House and Speed House which face each other over the lake; and Thomas More House and Defoe House, which face each other over Thomas More Gardens.
-They each have penthouse flats at the top, ‘garden’ flats below the Podium level, and 6 floors of flats in between.
+Thomas More House is one of four very similar terrace blocks: Andrewes House and Speed House which face each other over Speed Gardens and the lake; and Thomas More House and Defoe House, which face each other over Thomas More Gardens.
+They each have penthouse flats at the top, ‘garden’ flats below the podium level, and regular flats in between.
+However, although many of the same flat types make up most of the flats in each house, there are many differences – most markedly in the nature of the ‘garden’ of sub-podium flats which are very different in each block.

-It contains 155 flats ranging in size from 1 to 4 rooms.
-Above podium level there are 6 storeys of flats and 1 of penthouse flats.
-The living rooms of the flats above Podium level look south across the tennis courts and landscaped area behind the City of London School for Girls, while the view north is over the garden, whose other sides are formed by Seddon House on the left and Defoe House opposite.
-There are 3 storeys of flats below podium level.
+Thomas More House contains 155 flats ranging in size from one to four rooms.
+Above podium level there are six storeys of flats and one storey of penthouse flats.
+The living rooms of the flats above podium level look south across the tennis courts and landscaped area behind the City of London School for Girls, while the view north is over Thomas More Gardens.
+There are three storeys of flats below podium level.
 The flats on the lowest garden level are studio flats.
 Above, are two upper levels of larger garden flats.
-All have living rooms facing onto the gardens as opposed to the flats above the Podium which are oriented the other way round.
+All have living rooms facing onto the gardens as opposed to the flats above the podium which are oriented the other way round.

 Lifts and staircases

 At 03 level is the Thomas More Car Park, whose entrance is down the ramp off Aldersgate Street.
-The car park is actually under the tennis and other sports court, and you enter it via the same cute little brick arches which appear all over the place round Thomas More House.
 Some cars are also parked right next to the lifts under Thomas More House.

 I have not located the tenants’ stores.